 Stockholders of the Company are requested to complete, date, sign and return the accompanying Proxy Card in the enclosed envelope.
-You may also vote by telephone or over the internet in accordance with the procedures on the Proxy Card.
+You may also vote by telephone or over the internet in accordance with the procedures on the proxy card.
 Common Stock represented by properly executed proxies received by the Company and not revoked will be voted at the Annual Meeting in accordance with the instructions contained therein.
-If instructions are not given therein, properly executed proxies will be voted "FOR" the election of the nominees for Director listed in this Proxy Statement; the approval of the amendment to the Company's Restated Certificate of Incorporation to increase the total number of authorized shares of Common Stock and the other amendments discussed in this Proxy Statement; the approval of the Option Plan Amendment to increase the number of shares available for offering under the Company's Option

-Plan and the other amendments discussed in this Proxy Statement; and the ratification of the Company's selection of Deloitte and Touche LLP as the Company's independent registered public accounting firm.
-It is not anticipated that any matters other than the election of Class I Directors; the approval of the amendment to the Company's Restated Certificate of Incorporation to increase the total number of authorized shares of Common Stock; the approval of the Option Plan Amendment; and the ratification of the Company's selection of Deloitte and Touche LLP as the Company's independent registered public accounting firm will be presented at the Annual Meeting.
+If instructions are not given therein, properly executed proxies will be voted "FOR" the election of the nominees for Director listed in this Proxy Statement; the approval of the amendment to the Company's Restated Certificate of Incorporation to increase the total number of authorized shares of Common Stock; the approval of the Option Plan Amendment to increase the number of shares available for offering under the Company's Option Plan; and the ratification of the Company's selection of Deloitte and Touche LLP as the Company's independent registered public accounting firm.
+It is not anticipated that any matters other than the election of Class I Directors; the approval of the amendment to the Company's Restated Certificate of Incorporation to increase the total number of authorized shares of Common Stock; the approval of the Option Plan Amendment and the ratification of the Company's selection of Deloitte and Touche LLP as the Company's independent registered public accounting firm; will be presented at the Annual Meeting.
 If other matters are presented, proxies will be voted in accordance with the discretion of the proxy holders.
 Internet and telephone voting procedures verify stockholders' identities and allow stockholders to confirm that voting has been recorded correctly.
 Stockholders voting over the internet should realize that there may be additional costs with electronic access, such as usage charges from internet access providers that must be paid by the stockholder.